Dell Laptop

 You can try to replace the Wi-Fi card.

-Yes! you can try, but I think this problem is caused by the graphics card.
+Yes!
+You can try, but I think this problem is caused by the graphics card.

 You can remove the BIOS battery and reinstall it, and your BIOS will be reset.